Chief Justice of the Supreme Court of India

 EnrolmentFebruary 10th 1983

-Ramana CJ became the Chief Justice of India in April 2021, succeeding Chief Justice Bobde.
+Ramana CJ became the Chief Justice of India on April 24th 2021, succeeding Chief Justice Bobde.

-In Jindal Stainless Steel v State of Haryana (2016) a nine-judge bench upheld the validity of states’ entry tax on goods entering from other states.
-Ramana J was a part of the 7 judge majority which held that it is constitutional for states to impose tax on goods imported from other states to protect local goods from undue discrimination.
+In Jindal Stainless Steel v State of Haryana (2016), a nine-judge bench upheld the validity of states’ entry tax on goods entering from other states.
+Ramana J was a part of the seven judge majority that held that it is constitutional for states to impose a tax on goods imported from other states to protect local goods from undue discrimination.

 Ramana J wrote a separate concurring opinion in Swaraj Abhiyan v Union of India (2017).
 He criticised the poor implementation of the National Food Security Act, 2013.
 He criticised the States for failing to appoint a District Level Grievance Officer and the State Food Commission, conduct social audits and establish State Vigilance Committees.